-The best gobo experiment on the net turned out to be a recipe for Sautéed Ahi, Eggplant and Gobo in a Soy Mirin Glaze, with Tomato Lomi and Kalamansi Butter Sauce.
+The best gobo experiment on the net turned out to be a recipe for Sautéed Ahi, Eggplant and Gobo in a Soy Mirin Glaze, with Tomato Lomi and Kalamansi Butter Sauce (link no longer valid).
 My brother, who shuns eggplant, agreed to play guinea pig and was actually okay with the citrusy, asian flavors that went into this.
 I had to make do with regular limes and simplified the tomato part, and my only gripe is that it gave no directions for the plate up.
 Therefore, I just piled it all atop a bed of white rice.
 Voila!

 Kimpira Gobo1/2 lb. gobo, pared and julienned into matchstick size

 1 tablespoon sesame oil

 1 fresh chili pepper (minced) or a good pinch of red pepper flakes